A A A

 Hastings Congregate Meal site is opened.
 24 congregate meals are served and Meals on Wheels are delivered to 14 homebound elders.

-1980 COA purchases the former Ramada Inn Cafeteria at 11 Old Mission Avenue in St. Augustine from Mrs. Frances Worm.
+COA purchases the former Ramada Inn Cafeteria at 11 Old Mission Avenue in St. Augustine from Mrs. Frances Worm, after a lengthy fundraising drive led by COA Board vice-president Rosalie Gordon Mills.

 Respite Care / Caregiver Support program is created to serve caregivers.